SS Petrella: Service history

 The ship was captured by the Germans at Patras, Greece, on 8 September 1943, following the announcement of the Italian capitulation.
 She was renamed Petrella and operated under the ownership of the Mittelmeer-Reederei GmbH of Hamburg, a state-owned company that managed captured ships in the Mediterranean on behalf of the German Wehrmacht, with civilian crews under military jurisdiction.

 Sinking

-Crete had been captured by the Germans in May/June 1941, and was occupied by a mixed German-Italian force as "Fortress Crete".
+Crete had been captured by the Germans in mid-1941, and was occupied by German and Italians force as "Fortress Crete".
 The Italian 51st Infantry Division Siena consisted of some 21,700 men, and occupied the easternmost prefecture of Lasithi.
-Following the armistice of September 1943 the Italians in Crete were disarmed by the Germans without major problems.
-As elsewhere, they were given the choice to continue the war alongside Germany, or to be sent to the Reich as military internees to perform forced labour.
+Following the armistice of September 1943, Italian forces in Crete were disarmed by the Germans without major problems.
+As elsewhere, they were given the choice to continue to fight alongside German forces or to be sent to Germany as military internees to perform forced labour.
 A minority chose to continue the fight and formed the Legione Italiana Volontari Creta.